yuriseki/fastfeatures/README.md

 # Fast-Features: A Modular Approach to FastAPI Development

-`fastfeatures` is a powerful toolkit for FastAPI projects designed to accelerate development by providing scaffolding, feature generation, and automatic discovery of project components.
-It promotes a modular and organized project structure, allowing developers to focus on business logic rather than boilerplate code.
+`fast-features` is a powerful toolkit for FastAPI projects designed to supercharge your FastAPI development with automatic discovery of project components.
+It generates a production-ready, modular project structure with a focus on **asynchronous database connections**, making it an ideal foundation for high-performance applications, including those integrating with Large Language Models (LLMs) and other async services.
+By handling the boilerplate, `fast-features` lets you focus on what matters: your application's logic.

-## Why a Modular Structure?

-As applications grow, maintaining a single, monolithic codebase becomes increasingly challenging.
-A modular, feature-based architecture offers several advantages:

-* **Scalability**: By organizing your code into self-contained features, you can easily scale your application by adding, removing, or modifying features without affecting other parts of the system.
-* **Maintainability**: A modular structure makes it easier to understand, debug, and test your code.
-Each feature has a clear responsibility, reducing cognitive load and simplifying maintenance.
-* **Separation of Concerns**: By separating your application into distinct features, you enforce a clean separation of concerns, leading to more robust and reliable code.
-* **Team Collaboration**: A modular architecture allows multiple developers to work on different features simultaneously with minimal conflicts, improving team productivity.

-`fast-features` is designed to help you achieve these benefits by providing a solid foundation for building modular FastAPI applications.
+## Core Concepts

+### Modular, Feature-Based Architecture

+`fast-features` promotes a feature-based architecture.
+A 'feature' is a self-contained unit of functionality (e.g., 'users', 'products', 'orders') that encapsulates its own models, routes, and services.
+This separation of concerns leads to a more organized, scalable, and maintainable codebase.

+### Async-First for Modern Applications

+The generated boilerplate is built around asynchronous database connections from the ground up.
+This is crucial for modern web applications that need to handle concurrent requests efficiently without blocking.
+This async-first approach makes `fast-features` particularly well-suited for applications that interact with other asynchronous services, such as LLMs, external APIs, or message queues.

+### Dependency Injection in FastAPI

+FastAPI's dependency injection system is a core part of the generated code.
+It allows you to declare dependencies (like a database session) that your route functions need to operate.
+FastAPI takes care of creating and managing these dependencies for you.
+For example, the `get_session` dependency provides a database session to your routes, ensuring that each request has a clean, isolated session to work with.
+This is a powerful feature that makes your code more reusable and easier to test.

 ## Key Features

-* **Project Scaffolding**: Kickstart your FastAPI project with a production-ready, modular structure in seconds.
-The `fastfeatures-scaffold` command generates a new project with a logical directory structure, including a core application setup and an empty `features` directory, ready for you to start building.
+*   **Project Init**: Kickstart your FastAPI project with a production-ready, modular structure in seconds.
 *   **Feature Generation**: Accelerate your development workflow by generating new features with a single command.
-The `fastfeatures-feature` command creates a new feature with a predefined structure, including models, services, and routes, so you can focus on implementing the business logic.
-* **Automatic Settings Generation**: Simplify your application's configuration with automatic settings generation.
-The `fastfeatures-settings` command generates a Pydantic `settings.py` file from your `.env` file, with support for nested settings, providing a type-safe and organized way to manage your application's configuration.
+*   **Automatic Settings Generation**: Simplify your application's configuration with automatic settings generation from your `.env` file.
-* **Automatic Route Discovery**: `fast-features` automatically discovers and includes `APIRouter` instances from your features, so you don't have to manually wire up your routes.
-This reduces boilerplate code and ensures that your routes are always up-to-date.
-* **Automatic Model Discovery**: `fast-features` automatically discovers your `SQLModel` and `SQLAlchemy` models, making it easy to work with your database and ensuring that your models are always available when you need them.
+*   **Automatic Route and Model Discovery**: `fast-features` automatically discovers your routes and models, reducing boilerplate and simplifying your application's setup.

 ## Installation